mikependon/RepoDB.NET/pages/operations/average.md

 # Average

-This method is used to average a column from the database.
+This method is used to computes the average value of the target field.

 #### Code Snippets